Getting remote access to a server is a useful and often vital part of working with them. But is remote KVM or RDP the most efficient option?

 Direct vs remote server control

 For day-to-day tasks like checking backups, monitoring disk usage, and changing account credentials, RDP is often considered the better option.
-For more advanced tasks like troubleshooting and installs, however, KVM switch is the better option.
+For more advanced tasks like troubleshooting and installing, however, a KVM switch may be the better option.

 So, as part of a wider remote server control strategy, a combination of both RDP and KVM is the best solution by far.